The Big Picture of Health

 Teeth whose pulp cavities have been filled may function well for as long as normal teeth.
 Treated teeth may, however, turn slightly grey; if a tooth is unsightly, its appearance can be restored by bonding by the fitting of an artificial crown, or by bleaching.”
 (My emphasis – TD)

-In the USA: www.integratedhealthpractice.com (also check their links page).
-Dr. Hal Huggins, Colorado Springs http://www.hugnet.com and Dr. Hulda Clark's dental clean-up and Metal Free Dentistry: crowns, root canals and extractions by Frank Jerome, DDS.
-Consumers for Dental Choice (USA based website but includes good information for the public worldwide.
+In the USA: Dr. Hal Huggins, and Dr. Hulda Clark’s dental clean-up and Metal Free Dentistry: crowns, root canals and extractions by Frank Jerome, DDS.
+Consumers for Dental Choice

-Finally, after discerning the above information, you decide to have root canal treatment it is advisable to find a dentist who is utilising the best possible equipment and materials available.
-The following information from Care Dental practice, Aberfeldy, Perthshire, UK, on perhaps the latest technology and materials available today (early 2004) may be of interest:
+Finally, after discerning the above information, you decide to have root canal treatment carried out is is advisable to find a dentist who is utilising the best possible equipment and materials available.

 Self Help for Health; The Big Picture of Health